 The afternoon sessiones will be occupied by workshops, some of which will be exploratory and allow students to question and develop their understanding.
 Others will have seminar character, with groups of students giving presentations about selected case studies in the range of the day’s main theme.

 During the field-work days, students will be asked to analyse some historic masonry constructions in the city of Anagni.

-First, students will document the actual state of preservation using traditional drawing techniques as well as a variety of instruments.
-Collected data will be afterwards used to analyse the structural behaviour of masonry structures as well as to assess their safety levels – thus, detect possible defects and propose suitable repairs and strengthening methodologies.
+First, students will document the actual state of preservation using traditional survey and drawing techniques as well as a variety of digital instruments.
+Collected data will be afterwards used to analyse the structural behaviour of a masonry structure as well as to assess its safety level – thus, detect possible defects and propose suitable repairs and strengthening methodologies.

-This work will be supplemented by documentary sources to support students in their individual understanding of the structural behaviour of arches in structures.
+This work will be supplemented by documentary sources to support students in their individual understanding of the structural behaviour of vaults and domes in existing structures.